Assorted cupcakes (Incomplete: max_output_tokens)

 1. Beat the cream cheese or mascarpone until smooth.

-2. Stir in yogurt, honey, vanilla, and salt.
+2. Stir in the yogurt, honey, vanilla, and salt.

 Notes

-Because this frosting is softer than butter-based versions, it is better for rustic presentation than tall layer cakes.
-It works well as a fresh, less sweet frosting for snacking cakes and breakfast-style bakes.
+This style is softer than butter-based frosting, so it is better for casual cakes, snack cakes, and loaf cakes than for tall, highly structured layer cakes.
+It works especially well when you want a less sweet frosting that tastes fresh and light.

-Best uses: almond cake, berry loaf cake, lemon cake, coffee cake.
+Best uses: almond cake, berry loaf cake, lemon cake, coffee cake, plum cake.

 For rich cakes

 Use something tangy or airy, such as cream cheese frosting, mascarpone whipped frosting, or Swiss meringue buttercream.
-These soften density.
+These options help balance dense cakes without making them feel heavier.

 For spice cakes

-Choose cream cheese or ermine frosting.
-Both offer enough richness without hiding cinnamon, ginger, or nutmeg.
+Choose cream cheese frosting or ermine frosting.
+Both bring enough richness to complement cinnamon, ginger, nutmeg, and clove without overpowering them.

 For fruit cakes

-Use mascarpone whipped frosting or a lightly sweet buttercream.
-Fruit already brings its own sweetness and acid.
+Choose mascarpone whipped frosting or a lightly sweet buttercream.
+Fruit already contributes sweetness and acidity, so the frosting should stay restrained.

 For chocolate cakes

-Use ermine frosting for a classic feel, or Swiss meringue buttercream for a smoother, cleaner finish.
-If the cake is very dark, a less sweet frosting helps the cocoa come forward.
+Use ermine frosting for a classic, balanced finish, or Swiss meringue buttercream for something smooth and clean.
+If the cake is very dark, a less sweet frosting will help the cocoa flavor stand out.

 For sheet cakes